lirm/aeron-go/archive/README.md

 Are there any Packets bigger than MTU requiring fragment assembly?
  * Errors *could* conceivably be artbitrarily long strings but this is a) unlikely, b) not currently the case.

+Logging INFO - I would like henormal operation to be NORMAL so I can have an intermediate on DEBUG which is voluminous.

+FindLatestRecording() currently in basic_replayed_subscriber useful in API?

+startRecording return .. arguably this is an aeron-archive issue and relevantID should be recordingId.

+stopRecordingBySubscription - seriously?

 Backlog
 ===

-Simplest straight line basic recorded publisher and basic subscriber
+ * Have I really understood java's startRecording(), and the relevantId returned from StartRecording exchange.
+ * Test failures / reliability
+ * Expand testing
+ * Review locking decision.
+Adding lock/unlock in archive is simple.

-Ephemeral port usage
+ * Ephemeral port usage

-The archive state is bogus
+ * The archive state is bogus

-58 FIXMEs
+ * 58 FIXMEs

-AuthConnect, Challenge/Response
+ * AuthConnect, Challenge/Response

-Close/Disconnect

-Improve the Error handling
+ * Improve the Error handling

-OnAvailableCounter: Not supported yet?
+ * OnAvailableCounter: Not supported yet?
 This is going to matter I think
+  * See also RecordingIdFromCounter

-Defaults settings and setting
+ * Defaults settings and setting
+ * RecordingEvent Handler and Recording Admin (detach segment etc)
+ * Clean up and initial upstream push

+Done
+===

+ * Close/Disconnect
+ * Simplest straight line basic recorded publisher and basic subscriber